Release Date: August 30, 2018 (North America)

 ASAHI MINAKAWA – the son of the headmaster in Kirika Academy, who’s also in Akane’s class.

 Asahi is the heir of the Minakawa Group, the powerful conglomerate that runs Kirika Academy.
 He is bright, energetic and of course very popular at school.
 Besides being the genki guy who won’t leave you alone, Asahi Minakawa is also dat-one-character who’s born with a silver spoon in his mouth.
-His route was mainly him struggling to keep up his wealthy family’s high expectations.
+His route was mainly him struggling to keep up with his wealthy family’s high expectations.

 I think playing Asahi’s route last, was a good choice since it contained most of the spoilers in Gakuen Club’s overall story.
 Other than that, his character development turned out very bland, dull and somewhat predictable.
 The romance was there but because of Asahi’s jolly-ol’ personality, it felt a little forced, like there’s no motivation behind his feelings for Akane, at all.
 Also, His open-ended happy ending made me flip. (ﾒ` ﾛ ´)